 - The pressure to sign up now to lock in a discount

 The Financial Conduct Authority (FCA) in the UK has reported an increasing number of scammers purporting to be from legitimate firms on its register.
 This is achieved in a variety of ways;

 - Stealing the identity of the firm on the FCA register by updating address and contact details.
 The FCA has initiated new security processes to avoid this happening but be vigilant and if something seems off then it is worth finding a second source of contact information to ensure they match.

 - Fraudsters claiming to be from a registered firm but saying the contact details on the FCA register are out of date.
 This is unlikely because the FCA completes an update of their register daily.

 - Fraudsters list a genuine Firm Registration Number (FRN) on their website and sales materials but the FRN relates to a completely different company.
 Always check the register.

 - Cloning the website of a legitimate firm with subtle changes to contact details to allow them to draw in victims.

-Many see similar patterns developing with the price action in cryptocurrencies such as bitcoin.
-Bitcoin and many other cryptocurrencies aren’t investment scams, but they offer fraudsters ripe opportunities to take advantage of gullible traders and to prey on greed.
+Many see similar patterns developing with the price action in cryptocurrencies such as Bitcoin.
+Bitcoin and many other cryptocurrencies aren’t investment scams, but they offer fraudsters ripe opportunities to take advantage of gullible investors and to prey on greed.

 This checklist is intended as a guide.
 No responsibility will be taken for any investments made as a result of using this checklist, you should always seek the advice of a suitable qualified professional before making any investment decision.